ember-learn/ember-blog/source/2020-06-19-the-ember-times-issue-153.md

 👋 Emberistas! 🐹

-Set up fast with `ember-new-plus` ⚡️,
-Read through the RFC to add Type Stability to Ember Addons 💠, Stories of becoming a developer 📖,
-New LinkedIn group EmberJS developers 🐹,
-Practice responsive design in Octane with `ember-container-query` ✨, Farewell Ember A11y Strike Team, hello Working Group for Digital Accessibility 🚀, Handle asset urls with confidence in Ember & Cordova 📱🐹,
+Set up fast with `ember-new-plus` ⚡️, read through the Type Stability for Addons RFC 💠, stories of becoming a developer 📖, new LinkedIn group for Ember.js developers 🐹, practice responsive design in Octane with `ember-container-query` ✨, farewell Ember A11y Strike Team, hello Working Group for Digital Accessibility 🚀, and last, but not least, handle asset urls with confidence in Ember & Cordova 📱🐹!

 READMORE